duckdb/duckdb-web/docs/archive/0.6/guides/import/s3_import.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.6.1/guides/import/s3_import
+selected: S3 or GCS Parquet Import
 title: S3 or GCS Parquet Import
-selected: S3 or GCS Parquet Import
 ---

 # How to load a Parquet file directly from S3 or GCS